-Bringing is an introduction to their actions, their colleagues and the new employee’s plans in the organization.
+Bringing is an introduction to their actions, their colleagues, and the new employee’s plans in the organization.
 The main purpose of inclusion is to relieve the new employee of potential concerns and make him or her feel at home in the workplace.

 The induction can be done informally or formally.
 Informal induction is minimal.
 The employee is expected to familiarize himself with the new environment while working on the assigned work.

 Formal induction is long and can last even months.
 Formal induction is shared by HR representatives and line directors.
 Subsequently, the new employee is briefed on specific job responsibilities and all other details are provided by the HR representative.
 Some companies even conduct anxiety-reduction seminars.
-Objectives and success of induction program depend on strategy.

-Preparing for a new employee enrollment, the new employee should know, determine the information, and present the information effectively is a standard orientation program requirement.
+In preparing for a new employee enrollment, the new employee should know, determine the information, and present the information effectively is a standard orientation program requirement.

 3) Human resource management and industrial relations are essential.